Refuge Bay & America Bay: Calm Hawkesbury favourites

 Refuge Bay does exactly what its name suggests — it offers shelter.

 Wide, protected and bordered by bushland, Refuge Bay feels open and calming.
-The water here is often glassy, particularly in the morning and evening, and the bay has long been a go-to spot for boats looking to pause, swim or spend the night.
+The water here is often glassy, particularly in the morning and evening, and the bay has long been a favourite for boats looking to pause, swim or spend the night.

 A gentle highlight of Refuge Bay is the small natural waterfall that runs down the rock face after rain.
-It’s a quiet, almost hidden feature that adds to the sense of being immersed in nature and is often spotted from the water as you drift through the bay.
+It is a quiet, almost hidden feature that adds to the sense of being immersed in nature, and it is often spotted from the water as you drift through the bay.

-From the water, the surrounding sandstone and trees create a sense of quiet isolation, even on busy days elsewhere on the river.
-It’s an easy place to settle in, open a book, prepare a meal onboard or simply watch the light change across the water.
+From the boat, the surrounding sandstone and trees create a sense of quiet isolation, even when other parts of the river feel busier.
+It is an easy place to settle in, open a book, prepare a meal onboard or simply watch the light change across the water.

 Why people love Refuge Bay